Social Icons

 Directed by Chris Sanders and Dean DeBlois

-Here is an animation that no one saw coming.
-This Dreamworks loosely based adaptation of a book of the same name by Cressida Cowell, was a stunner and it was nominated for the Best Animation award at the Academy Awards, but lost to Toy Story 3 (2010).
+Here’s an animation that no one saw coming.
+This DreamWorks adaptation, loosely based on the book of the same name by Cressida Cowell, was a stunner.
+It was nominated for Best Animated Feature at the Academy Awards but lost to Toy Story 3 (2010).
+It stands out in memory as one of the best things to see in 2010, just because the plot is very different.

-What makes this animation so good, is the way the screenplay writers decided to craft our journey.
-We get to see the lead young lad, Hiccup try to tame a dragon.
-The comedy in his trials and the brains that comes with him makes his life a fun watch and the animation all so memorable.
+What makes this animation so good is the way the screenwriters crafted the journey.
+We get to see the young lead, Hiccup, try to tame a dragon.
+The comedy in his trials and the intelligence he brings to the table make his life fun to watch and the animation truly memorable.

-Being a critical and commercial success, this movie birth two other sequels [How To Train Your Dragon 2 (2010) and How To Train Your Dragon: The Hidden World (2019)] to complete a trilogy.
+Being both a critical and commercial success, this movie spawned two sequels, which were not as amazing as this first one.
+In 2014, we had How to Train Your Dragon 2 and five years later, How to Train Your Dragon: The Hidden World, to complete a trilogy.

-Hiccup is a Viking and his father is the chief of his home town, Berk.
-The village is attacked regularly by dragons who raid the village capture livestock and destroy buildings.
-The people of the town of Berk are dragon hunters and Hiccup is not allowed to join in the hunt, because in consideration of his build in comparison to the other men, he has fallen short.
+Hiccup is a Viking, and his father is the chief of their hometown, Berk.
+The village is regularly attacked by dragons that raid livestock and destroy buildings.
+The people of Berk are dragon hunters, but Hiccup isn’t allowed to join the hunt because, compared to the other men, he’s considered too small and weak.

-Hiccup is a blacksmith apprentice and he uses this opportunity to create machines that he wants to use to catch dragons and kill them.
-He one day did shoot down a Night Fury, but nobody believed he did.
-He decided to go look for it and found the creature trapped, instead of killing the dragon, Hiccup sets it free, as he could not bring himself to kill.
+Hiccup is a blacksmith’s apprentice, and he uses this opportunity to create machines to catch and kill dragons.
+One day, he manages to shoot down a Night Fury, but no one believes him.
+He decides to go look for it and finds the creature trapped.
+Instead of killing the dragon, Hiccup sets it free because he can’t bring himself to take its life.

-The next time Hiccup returns to the place where he set the Night Fury free he sees that the dragon is still there, he during his attack on it tore the dragon’s tail fin, the dragon is now unable to fly.
-Hiccup designed a prosthetic fin which works with him in control, mounting the dragon.
+The next time Hiccup returns to the spot where he freed the Night Fury, he finds the dragon still there.
+During their earlier encounter, Hiccup had torn the dragon’s tail fin, leaving it unable to fly.
+Hiccup designs a prosthetic fin that works with him in control, allowing him to mount the dragon.

-The chief puts Hiccup to the test to fight and kill a dragon with everyone watching, Hiccup was able to subdue the dragon without any violence trying to prove that dragons are peaceful creatures.
-His father was not having it and that ladies and gentlemen is when the animation takes wing and flies.
-To know what happens next you have to take the time out to go see this movie and I beg you see the whole trilogy, they are worth owning.
+The chief puts Hiccup to the test, challenging him to fight and kill a dragon in front of everyone.
+Hiccup subdues the dragon without violence, trying to prove that dragons are peaceful creatures.
+His father isn’t convinced, and that, ladies and gentlemen, is when the animation truly takes flight.

 How To Train Your Dragon 3: The Hidden World (2019)